typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 As the examples show, RDFS mainly describes constructs for types of objects (`Classes`), inheriting from one another (`subClasses`), properties that describe objects (`Properties`), and inheriting from one another (`subProperty`) as well.
 This sub-typing behaviour can be obtained with TypeQL's `sub` keyword, which can be used to create type hierarchies of any `thing` (`entities`, `relations`, and `attributes`) in TypeDB.

 However, to create a one-to-one mapping between a `class` to an `entity` in TypeDB or a `property` to a `relation` in TypeDB, despite their seeming similarities, should not always be made.
-This is because the model in RDF is built using a lower level data model, working in triples, while TypeDB enables to model at a higher level.
+This is because the model in RDF is built using a lower level data model, working in triples, while TypeDB enables us to model at a higher level.

 ### Multiple Inheritance